 \section{Challenges introduced by TLS}

-We discuss in this section the impact of TLS on the aforementioned use cases (§\ref{sec:http-access}), as reported in IETF and industry discussions~\cite{draft-camwinget-tls-use-cases-05,rfc8404,bits-ets}, and various proposals~\cite{mctls,draft-rhrd-tls-tls13-visibility-01}.
+We discuss in this section the impact of TLS on the aforementioned use cases (§\ref{sec:http-access}), as reported in IETF and industry discussions~\cite{draft-camwinget-tls-use-cases-05,rfc8404,bits-ets,draft-rhrd-tls-tls13-visibility-01}, and academic papers~\cite{NaylorFLGMMPS14,mctls}.
 We hint at obvious alternative solutions when such use cases can be achieved without impeding TLS.
 We also observed that regulations are often cited throughout these references as a major use case.
 We address this particular concern separately.
-Finally, we identify 19 use cases for access to HTTP traffic in the presence of TLS, and we perform an incentive analysis from the viewpoint of the main stakeholders.
+Finally, we identify 19 use cases for access to HTTP traffic in the presence of TLS.